-PERIMETER CONDITIONS Development proposals typically are designed for strictly the parcel at hand, rather than being accommodating to surrounding uses and activities.
-Undesirable amenities such as utilities, loading docks, trash receptacles and uninterrupted facades oftentimes face adjacent properties.
-To ensure that new developments are sensitive to adjacent properties, development proposals should include an overall site plan showing adjacent uses and buildings to address any adverse impacts.
-The following items are encouraged: - Extensive perimeter landscaping to provide a buffer between different land uses. - Where applicable, pedestrian linkages should connect to adjacent properties and side streets to promote pedestrian activity and increase site accessibility.
-SIGNAGE Signage is typically reviewed under a separate sign permit application process; however, streets and sidewalks are often lined with cluttered signs that detract from the character of a community.
-These guidelines are intended to emphasize important components of the Village's Sign Code to ensure that the Village's corridors are not cluttered with excess signage and reflect quality sign standards.
-Wall signage consisting of internally illuminated, individually projected letters mounted flat on the building face work well with traditional building materials and architecture, and enhance the appearance of new commercial development. - Internal illumination is discouraged on monument signs.
+Corridor Beautification Framework DESIGN AND DEVELOPMENT GUIDELINES SITE DESIGN • Wall signage consisting of internally illuminated, individually projected letters mounted flat on the building face work well with traditional building materials and architecture, and enhance the appearance of new commercial develop- - Internal illumination is discouraged on monument signs.
 Externally lighted signs should be acceptable if they are compatible with the buildings predominant architectural components. - Only one ground sign per business per street frontage should be permitted. - Architectural compatibility should be emphasized in signs on buildings.
-CORRIDOR BEAUTIFICATION FRAMEWORK DESIGN AND DEVELOPMENT GUIDELINES BUILDING DESIGN Compatibility throughout the Village's corridors is achieved through the implementation of unified streetscape components in the public realm and complementary site and building designs in the private realm.
+Corridor Beautification Framework DESIGN AND DEVELOPMENT GUIDELINES Building Design Compatibility throughout the Village's corridors is achieved through the implementation of unified streetscape components in the public realm and complementary site and building designs in the private realm.
 Though each of these elements is important, people often identify a place from its building; therefore, building designs much respond with great sensitivity to the opportunities of place-making.
 These guidelines for buildings promote high quality improvements and developments that will complement and enhance the overall character of the Village.
 The guidelines do not attempt to dictate architectural style; rather, they strive to promote high quality, compatible and attractive development.